matloff/fasteR/README.md

    pima[zeroIndices,i] <- NA
 }
 ```

-(If you are using RStudio, set up some work space, by selecting File |
-New File | RScript.
-Copy-and-paste the above into the empty pane (named
-SOURCE) that is created, and run it, via Code | Run Region | Run All.
-If you are using an external text editor, type the code into the editor,
-save to a file, say **x.R**, then at the R '>' prompt, type
-**source(x.R)**.)

 So, the block (two lines here) will be executed with **i** = 2, then 3,
 4, 5 and 6.
 The line